Battle of Aylesford

-The Battle of Aylesford or Epsford (Æȝelesford) was a battle between Britons and Anglo-Saxons recorded in the Anglo-Saxon Chronicle and the Historia Brittonum.
+The Battle of Aylesford or Epsford (Æȝelesford) was fought between Britons and Anglo-Saxons recorded in the Anglo-Saxon Chronicle and the Historia Brittonum.
 Both sources concur that it involved the Anglo-Saxon leaders Hengist and Horsa on one side and the family of Vortigern on the other, but neither says who won the battle.
 It was fought near Æglesthrep, presumed to be Aylesford, in Kent.

 History

 The ninth-century Anglo-Saxon Chronicle mentions the battle in the entry for 455.
 According to the text, the Anglo-Saxon leaders Hengist and Horsa fought Vortigern, King of the Britons, in the battle.
 Horsa was slain, and Hengist and his son Oisc became the Kings of Kent: